 Mommyo: “Because it’s a place to do laundry and not a rug to stand on while folding clothes.”

-The Four-Year-Old: “Why is it named after a mat?”
+The Four-Year-Old: “So why did they named it after a mat?”

-And just like that, it was time to Ask the iPhone.
-Turns out the term “laundromat” was trademarked in 1943 by Westinghouse, and most likely created by mashing together the terms “laundry” and “automat” (a self-serve restaurant where patrons purchased food from walls of coin-operated vending machines rather than through waitstaff).
-(In a comment posted in response to the question “What is the origin of the word laundromat” on wordwizard.com, Ken Greenwald states that his father originally came up with the concept of laundromats and sold it to Westinghouse–comments I’ve made no effort to verify, but which make for an interesting story.)
+In a comment posted in response to the question “What is the origin of the word laundromat” on wordwizard.com, Ken Greenwald states that his father originally came up with the concept of laundromats and sold it to Westinghouse–comments I’ve made no effort to verify, but which make for an interesting story.

-And in case you were wondering: Before there were laundromats, there was simply the laundry.
-Until 1916, the word “laundry” referred to the place where one did the washing and to the act of washing, but not to the things one washed.
+Before there were laundromats, there was simply the laundry.
+Until 1916, the word laundry referred to the place where one did the washing and to the act of washing, but not to the things one washed.